compagnb/thesis/writing/Complete.md

 ![Fig. 1  Visual of which trackers have API access.](https://github.com/compagnb/thesis/blob/master/apwho.jpg)

+Fig. 1  Visual of which trackers have API access.

 ### 4.2 Emancipation of Basis Data.
 Data recorded by the sensors in the Basis Peak, are transmitted to the Basis server through the wireless connection to a computer or smartphone.
 Upon further investigation of the Basis web application, it appears that the sensor data stored in their database is pulled into the application once every ten minutes using a rest API.
 Leveraging this workflow to advantage the emancipation process, I created an open source server application with node.js to pull the data as it refreshed.

 This server application utilizes two main node modules to function.
 The request module is used to request data from the basis web portal.
 Once the login page is requested, POST methods are used in order to remotely login to the portal.
 After login has been made successful, once again with the request module, the data is pulled as an object.
 The new data received is parsed and cleaned.
 Upon completion of this task the pg module is needed in order to send this data to the feelin.it postgres database, where the user has complete control over their own data.

+![Fig. 2 Data structure of biometrics. ](https://github.com/compagnb/thesis/blob/master/datastructure.png)

-![Fig. 2 Data structure of biometrics. ](https://github.com/compagnb/thesis/blob/master/datastructure.png) More in depth documentation of this process can be found at: [https://github.com/compagnb/basisExport](https://github.com/compagnb/basisExport)
+Fig. 2 Data structure of biometrics.
+More in depth documentation of this process can be found at: [https://github.com/compagnb/basisExport](https://github.com/compagnb/basisExport)

 ### 4.3 Tracking Emotions
 Now that the biometric data has been emancipated, we can witness the change in biometric readings such as heart rate, gsr, and temperature, as a result of signals being transmitted throughout our bodies.
 At this point, we are able to see that things are changing, but still do not have an idea of why or what causes these changes without secondary input from the user telling us more information about these moments.